NxPKG/khulnasoft-docs/content/firewall/api/cf-filters/endpoints.md

 {{</Aside>}}

-The Cloudflare Filters API supports the operations outlined below.
+The Khulnasoft Filters API supports the operations outlined below.
 Visit the pages in this section for examples.

 {{</content-column>}}